Unit 4: Systems of Particles and Linear Momentum

 Example 3: Explosion in midair conserving momentum during the split

-A projectile of total mass M has velocity \vec v and breaks into two pieces of masses m_1 and m_2 with velocities \vec v_1 and \vec v_2 immediately after.
+A projectile of total mass has velocity and breaks into two pieces of masses and with velocities and immediately after.
 Neglect external impulse during the brief explosion:

 Solve for an unknown velocity vector if needed: